1997 Copa Libertadores finals: Cruzeiro in the knockout stages

-In the round of 16, they played against Ecuatorian club El Nacional.
-The first leg was played in Quito and Cruzeiro lost the match 1-0.
-Second leg, played at home, Cruzeiro won 2-1, with Marcelo Ramos scoring twice, sending the decision to the penalty shootout.
-In the penalty kicks, Cruzeiro won 5-3, advancing to the next stage.
+In the round of 16, they played against Ecuadorian club El Nacional.
+The first leg was played in Quito and Cruzeiro lost the match 1–0.
+Second leg, played at home, Cruzeiro won 2–1, with Marcelo Ramos scoring twice, sending the decision to the penalty shootout.
+In the penalty kicks, Cruzeiro won 5–3, advancing to the next stage.

 Cruzeiro's quarterfinal match-up was against fellow Brazilian side Grêmio over again.
-The first leg, played at home, was won 2-0, goals by Alex Mineiro and Elivélton.
-The second leg, played in Porto Alegre, was lost 2-1, Fabinho scoring, with Cruzeiro advancing to the next stage by goal difference (3-2).
+The first leg, played at home, was won 2–0, goals by Alex Mineiro and Elivélton.
+The second leg, played in Porto Alegre, was lost 2–1, Fabinho scoring, with Cruzeiro advancing to the next stage by goal difference (3–2).

 Cruzeiro's semifinal match-up was against Chilean club Colo-Colo.
-Cruzeiro won the first leg 1-0, goal scored by Marcelo Ramos, in Belo Horizonte.
-In Santiago lost 3-2, with Marcelo Ramos and Cleison scoring the goals, deciding again in the penalty kicks.
-In the penalty shootout Cruzeiro won 4-1, advancing to the Copa Libertadores Final Matches after 20 years.
+Cruzeiro won the first leg 1–0, goal scored by Marcelo Ramos, in Belo Horizonte.
+In Santiago lost 3–2, with Marcelo Ramos and Cleison scoring the goals, deciding again in the penalty kicks.
+In the penalty shootout Cruzeiro won 4–1, advancing to the Copa Libertadores final matches after 20 years.

 As of the finals, Cruzeiro has an efficacy rating of 50% (6 wins, 6 loss).

 Sporting Cristal in the knockout stages

 In the round of 16, they played against Argentine club Vélez Sarsfield.
 The first leg was played home and the teams tied 0-0.
-Second leg, played away in Buenos Aires, Cristal surprisingly won 1-0, advancing to the next stage.
+Second leg, played away in Buenos Aires, Cristal surprisingly won 1–0, advancing to the next stage.

 Sporting Cristal's quarterfinal match-up was against Bolivian club Bolívar.
-The first leg, played in La Paz, Cristal loss 2-1.
-But in the second leg, played home, the Peruvian squad won 3-0, advancing to the next stage by goal difference (4-2).
+The first leg, played in La Paz, Cristal loss 2–1.
+But in the second leg, played home, the Peruvian squad won 3–0, advancing to the next stage by goal difference (4–2).

 In the semifinals Sporting Cristal met another Argentine club, Racing Club.
-In the first leg, played in Avellaneda, Cristal loss 3-2.
-In the second leg, played home, Cristal won 4-1 and advanced to the next stage over again by goal difference (6-4).
+In the first leg, played in Avellaneda, Cristal loss 3–2.
+In the second leg, played home, Cristal won 4-1 and advanced to the next stage over again by goal difference (6–4).
 Was the best season of a Peruvian team in Copa Libertadores.

 As of the finals, Sporting Cristal has an efficacy rating of 50% (5 wins, 3 draws, 4 loss).